barryclark/jekyll-now/_memories/2022-03-24-cisa-known-vulns.md

 ---
 layout: memory
-title: MITRE ATT&CK Bash Oneliner
+title: NSA/CISA - Known Exploited Vulns - Bash Oneliner
 ---

 The NSA and CISA (Cybersecurity & Infrastructure Security Agency) startet an awesome new project and publish known exploited vulnerabilities as a JSON list with plenty of valuable info to bring up your shields.